amanchandra333/amanchandra333.github.io/_posts/2016-12-07-assembling-a-multicopter.markdown

 ## Configuration

 ### APM/Pixhawk - The low level controller

+![Markdowm Image][/assets/blog/apm.jpg]
 Ardupilot Mega (APM) is an IMU autopilot that is based on the Arduino Mega platform.
-It is capable for autonomous stabilisation, way-point based navigation and two way telemetry with Xbee wireless modules.
-Supporting 8 RC channels with 4 serial ports.
+It is capable for autonomous stabilisation, way-point based navigation and two way telemetry with Xbee wireless modules, supporting 8 RC channels with 4 serial ports.
 ArduPilot Mega consists of the main processor board and the IMU shield which fits above or below it.